-Dr. Robert Kalyesubula, Founder and Executive Director
+Dr. Robert Kalyesubula, Founder and President

 Dr. Robert is a native of Nakaseke, Uganda.
 He received his doctoral degree in Uganda and completed a nephrology fellowship at the Yale School of Medicine.
 During Uganda’s violent political instability, Dr. Robert lost his father when he was eight years old and dropped out of school.
 Fortunately, he rescued by an organization that supported his education.
 He finished his first degree in Medicine and Surgery in 1999 and immediately went to his home district in Nakaseke to work as a junior doctor in the Nakaseke District Hospital.
 Following his dedicated service he was employed as the medical director of AFXB, an international organization working in over 5 districts in Uganda caring for over 900 vulnerable children and people with HIV-AIDS (PLWAs).
 He used the skills and knowledge acquired in this position to mobilize the members in his Nakaseke District to start a community based organization to support orphans and PLWAs.
 He founded ACCESS in 2002 (then known as the Nakaseke Community Development Initiative) in the Nakaseke District of Uganda.

 Dr. Kalyesubula was awarded a scholarship to study Management of HIV-AIDS as a trainer of trainers offered by Mildmay International Study Center and Manchester University (UK).
 He subsequently studied for a masters degree in internal medicine at Makerere University.
 He now serves as an honorary Lecturer at Makerere University School of Health Sciences and works extensively in the area of HIV-AIDS supporting curriculum development for the Infectious Disease Institute.